The Body Keeps The Score Summary: Understanding Trauma and Healing

 This is called Auden’s rule.
 Even though she must have had a happy childhood, she drew such a horrific picture.
 But she could not allow herself to recognize what her own picture revealed.
 After working with her, the fragments returned where her father regularly abused her.

 The ACE (Adverse Childhood Experiences) study was extensive and studied particular categories of emotional rejection and family issues.
-Results showed that child abuse was the most expensive public health concern.
+Results showed that child abuse was the most expensive public health concern, greater than drug and alcohol abuse.
 The costs associated with it were greater than those of cancer or heart disease.

 Eliminating child abuse in the US would reduce depression by more than half, alcohol abuse by two-thirds, and drug abuse and suicide by three-quarters.
 Additionally, it would significantly affect work productivity and decrease the need for incarceration.